CCBlueX/Documentation/md/tutorials/troubleshooting_launcher.md

 Use the following guide to troubleshoot common issues with LiquidLauncher.
 Only contact us through our [contact page](https://ccbluex.net/contact) or on our [Discord](/discord) after you verified that all the possible solutions listed here didn't solve your problem.

+### LiquidLauncher does not show up (Windows)

+This is a known issue if you've previously uninstalled Microsoft Edge or used so-called Windows debloat tools.
+LiquidLauncher uses [Edge Webview2](https://developer.microsoft.com/de-de/microsoft-edge/webview2/) to run - which is a core feature of your Windows operating system.

+To fix this problem, you can simply download and install [Microsoft Webview2](https://developer.microsoft.com/de-de/microsoft-edge/webview2/?form=MA13LH#download).
+After that, your launcher will appear as expected.

 ### LiquidBounce download does not finish (SmartScreen issue)

 This is a known bug on Windows 10.
 We are currently working on a proper fix.
 For now, please disable Windows Smart Screen to solve the issue.
 You can do so by following these steps: